ckeditor/ckeditor5/docs/installation/integrations/vuejs-v3.md

 } );
 ```

-The configuration slightly differs for ESM projects.
-If you try to start the dev server using the `npm run dev` command, you may encounter an error: `require.resolve is not a function`.
+The configuration slightly differs for ECMAScript (ESM) projects.
+If you try to start the development server using the `npm run dev` command, you may encounter an error: `require.resolve is not a function`.
 In this case, you need some additional lines of code.

 ```ts
 // vite.config.js / vite.config.ts